shaheenp/mygreeneyed/families/pinaceae/abies/abies.md

 family: Pinaceae
 ---

-*abies* -- Latin name for European fir described by Piny (author of *Natural History*, an encyclopedic work of uneven accuracy that was an authority on scientific matters up to the Middle Ages) around 77 A.D.
+*Abies* -- Latin name for European fir described by Piny (author of *Natural History*, an encyclopedic work of uneven accuracy that was an authority on scientific matters up to the Middle Ages) around 77 A.D.

 Leaves:
   - needle-like